 Part 1 Practice

-While the Advocacy and Presentation constitute one subpart of the OSCE assessment, they differ considerably.
-‘Advocacy’ is applicable in the case of civil or criminal litigation.
+While Advocacy and Presentation constitute one subpart of the OSCE assessment, they differ considerably.
+‘Advocacy’ is applicable to civil and criminal litigation.
 In all other practice areas, it is known as ‘presentation’.

 Presentation of your advice has no strict requirements and is generally the same throughout the world.
 Contrarily, advocacy has its own specifics or sometimes differs considerably from jurisdiction to jurisdiction.

-In this regard, OSCEsmart offers you practical exercises that simulate exam conditions through online mock sessions in which I serve as a judge assessor.
+In this regard, OSCEsmart offers you practical exercises that simulate exam conditions through online mock sessions with qualified solicitors.

-We also strongly recommend that you to watch the Advocacy lecture and other videos (practical examples of the advocacy in civil and criminal) and attachments disposed available on the left-hand and in particular, to focus on the civil and criminal litigation tests.
-The practice shows that many candidates waste their first attempt to pass the mock, because, in fact, they do not know how to put a case across to the court.
+We also strongly recommend that you watch advocacy lectures and other videos (practical examples of advocacy in civil and criminal litigation), and attachments to the left and in particular, to focus on the civil and criminal litigation tests.
+Practice shows that many candidates waste their first attempt to pass the mock, because, in fact, they do not know how to put a case across to the court.
 Following the aforementioned preparatory steps will ensure that you receive the greatest benefit from the practical mock session.